-4.4.1.3.1 Trips Targeting Sablefish
+4.4.1.4.1 Sablefish Targeted Hauls

-For each haul, the observer notes the targeted species from either the logbook or the captain.
-Using the TARGET field, those individual hauls (each with a separate HAUL_ID) that targeted sablefish (SABL) were selected.
-Over the 10 year period, there were 4,140 unique haul IDs that listed sablefish as the targeted species.
+Over the 11 year period, there were 4,140 unique haul IDs that listed sablefish as the targeted species.
 Of those 4,140 unique hauls, only 4,123 actually caught (retained or discarded) sablefish.
-Those 17 hauls without any sablefish catch observed were removed from the analysis.
+Those 17 hauls without any observed sablefish catch were removed from the analysis.